riyaadazad/html-tricks/_posts/2019-02-12-learn-html-in-ten-minutes.md

 In the next ten minutes, I'll teach you everything that you need to know to get started building your very own website.
 Start your timer.
 On your mark, get set, go!

 ## 1. Hello HTML
 So what is HTML anyway, and why is it so important?
-HTML is fundamental
+HTML, which stands for "HyperText Markup Lanuage", is a fundamental part of every website, and makes up 90% of the text that you see on the web.

 ## 2. Hello CSS